 The purpose of humectants is to draw water to the outermost layer of the skin.
-Water is often drawn up from the second layer for hydration purposes, but in exceptionally humid climates, it may be drawn from air as well.
+Water is often drawn up from the second layer for hydration purposes, but in exceptionally humid climates, it may be drawn from the air as well.
 Popular humectants include the following.

 Hexylene and butylene glycol